 - 1. Deferred Loans - A. Deferred Loans will be granted to households headed by persons aged 68 or older; individuals with disabilities; or when front end or back end ratios, including utilities, exceed 35% or 45% respectively. - B. No repayment of any kind is required so long as the recipient continues to own and occupy the property that is rehabilitated. - 2.
-Installment Loans - A. Regular monthly payments will be established for participants not eligible for deferred status loans as provided for in these guidelines.
-Payment amounts will be applied to the non-forgivable portion of the loan and will not be less than \$25 or exceed \$100.
-Payment amounts will be determined by amortizing 50% of the loan amount over 180 months at 0% interest.
-Monthly payments shall not result in front or back end ratios exceeding 35% and 45% respectively.
-Average monthly utility costs are included in the ratios only for the purpose of determining rehabilitation loan payments.
-50% of the loan amount shall be in deferred status.
-Participants may make payments on the deferred portion, however it is not required.
+Installment Loans - A. A. Regular monthly payments will be established for participants not eligible for deferred status loans as provided for in these guidelines.
+Payment amounts will be applied to the 50% of the loan amount.
+Payments will be a flat rate depending upon size of the project and will have a total number of payments that allow for amortization of